GM extends production shutdown into April due to semiconductor chip shortage

 In addition, GM ran its Bupyeong 2 assembly plant in South Korea at half capacity beginning the week of Feb.
 8. GM builds the Chevrolet Trax and Buick Encore small SUVs for sale in the U.S. at Bupyeong 2.
 It also builds the Chevrolet Malibu sedan there, which it sells in markets other than the U.S.

-UAW-represented workers impacted by the plant shutdowns will continue to receive most of their pay.
+UAW-represented workers affected by the plant shutdowns will continue to receive most of their pay.
 The union negotiated worker protection in the event of parts shortages interrupting production in its contract, said Brian Rothenberg, UAW spokesman.
 Union workers will receive supplemental pay and unemployment that pays 75% to 80% of salary and continued benefits.

 The UAW is working with the Biden Administration on developing proactive policies to strengthen domestic supply chains, Rothenberg said.
 On Feb.
 24, President Joe Biden signed an executive order to help the auto industry by studying ways to improve the supply chain and mitigate the impact of the chips shortage.